Emergency Medical Services

 Fees: Yes.

-Cardiology topics as presented in the National Standard Curriculum for paramedics.
+Exploration of advanced cardiology topics as presented in the National Standard Curriculum for paramedics.
+Labs provide practical experience with advanced 12-lead interpretation.

 Corequisites: EMTS 231L.